JFincher42/PixelLabOne/README.md

 2. In the `blendActivity()` method, write code to load and display the two images, just to make sure that there are no issues with loading the input images.
 3. Just below the `blendActivity()` method, write a new method called `uniformlyBlend()` that takes two input images (two 2D `int` arrays, each representing one input image) and returns a 2D `int` array representing the blended image.

-    The method must first allocate an array to contain the posterized image.
+    The method must first allocate an array to contain the blended image.
 The dimension of this array must be decided with some care, because the input arrays may not have identical dimensions.
 The returned array should have dimensions just large enough to fit the smaller of the two images in either dimension.
 For example, if the input arrays have dimensions 100x200 and 150x150, the output 2D array size should be 100x150.

     How can you determine the width and height of a 2D array?

     Next, iterate over all pixels using a nested for loop, setting each blended pixel to the average of the corresponding pixels from the two input images.

-4. Call `uniformlyBlend()` from `blendActivity()`, passing the two input arrays and save the resultant blended array into a file called uniformBlendOutput.jpg.
+4. Call `uniformlyBlend()` from `blendActivity()`, passing the two input arrays and save the resultant blended array into a file called uniformBlendOutput.jpg in your `images` folder.

 5. Just after the `uniformlyBlend()` method, create a second blending method called `leftToRightBlend()` that has the same signature as `uniformlyBlend()`, but performs a left-to-right blend as illustrated earlier.
-Call this method from `blendActivity()`, creating and saving this version of the image to file leftToRightBlendOutput.jpg.
+Call this method from `blendActivity()`, creating and saving this version of the image to file leftToRightBlendOutput.jpg in your `images` folder.

     The fractional contribution of the first and second image depends on the column number.
-Therefore compute a fraction (say frac) that depends on the column index.
+Therefore, compute a fraction (say frac) that depends on the column index.
 This fraction starts out as 0 when the column index is 0 and becomes 1.0 when the column index is at its maximum value (representing the right-most column).
 This fraction can be used in the expression that blends pixels from the two image sources according to the following expression: `(1.0 – frac)*pix1 + frac*pix2`, where pix1 is a pixel from the first input image and pix2 is the corresponding pixel from the second input image.
-Remember that grayscale pixel values are ints, so use casting where appropriate.
+Remember that grayscale pixel values are `int` values, so use casting where appropriate.

 Make sure you submit your source and final blended images as part of your GitHub submission.

 Activity 4: Posterizing an image
 --------------------------------